sam-vasquez/sam-vasquez.github.io/_notes/Second-Law-of-Thermodynamics.md

 This statement of the second law is also equivalent to the [[Entropy Maximization Principle]], and by corollary, the [[Energy Minimization Principles]].
 This statement would be that with energy and all other extensive variables equal, the equilibrium state of a thermodynamic system is the state with all internal configurations such that entropy is maximized.

-From the statistical mechanics point of view, the second law motivates the identification of the thermodynamics entropy with the [[Entropy (Information Theory)]] of the [[Microcanonical Ensemble]].
+From the statistical mechanics point of view, the second law motivates the identification of the thermodynamics entropy with the [[Entropy (Information Theory) 1]] of the [[Microcanonical Ensemble]].
 And by being able to define thermodynamic entropy, it in turn motivates the [[Canonical Ensemble]].
 See stat mech hw problem 19.